MLAT (Modern Languages Admissions Test)

 Language Aptitude Test

-If you are applying for a new language from scratch, or Russian on its own, you will need to take the Language Aptitude Test (LAT).
+If you are applying for our Russian course or a course with Beginner's Russian or Polish, you will need to take the Language Aptitude Test (LAT).
 This section of the MLAT takes 30 minutes and is designed to assess your aptitude for taking up a new language.

 The test involves an imaginary language (a new one is invented for the test each year), and invites you to identify and apply the patterns and rules which govern this language.